Document Bank of Virginia

 Preview Activity

 Look at It: Look at the photograph.
-List four observations you have based on the photograph.
+List four observations you can make based on the photograph.
 Keep in mind the period (early-1880s) in which it was taken.
 Why do you think a photograph like this one was taken?

 Post Activities